Remote Calling Python from Erlang¶

 py:batch_call(Batch, Path, Args, KwArgs) -> {Batch1, ResultRef}.

-Will append another call to the sequence in Batch
+Will append another call to the sequence in Batch.
+Returns a pair of

 updated batch and id for referring to its result.